shyamraut/Hydrogen-assisted-cracking-python-code/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-This `README.md` file explains the project, its functionality, how to use it, and the structure of the repository.
+This `README.md` file explains the project, its functionality, how to use it, and the repository's structure.
 You can modify this template to fit your specific project setup or add more details if needed.